What we’re often asked about money, funding, zero budget and volunteering.

 So you’re saying not involving money…

-…makes us fast and highly responsive.
-Also, being able to say we’re a zero-income non-profit gives us a clear, credible message.
+…makes us fast, highly responsive and focused on our Goal.
+Also, being a zero-income non-profit gives us a clear, credible message.

 So you never want to generate any revenue?